 For more information, go to: Nobel lecture

-In 1979, Laura Graves, a patient with leukemia, was referred to the Hutchinson Center.
-Laura did not have a matched donor in her family, so Center staff searched through their database of platelet donors in an attempt to find a match.
+In 1979, Laura Graves, a 10-year-old patient with leukemia, was referred to the Hutch.
+Laura did not have a matched donor in her family, so center staff searched through their database of platelet donors in an attempt to find a match.
 Luckily, one of the laboratory staff turned out to be a good match.
 Laura's transplant was successful, and she did not develop graft-vs.-host disease.
 Although Laura died two years later of recurrent leukemia, the Graves family continued to lead an effort to establish a national registry of people volunteering to be bone-marrow donors.
 The National Bone Marrow Donor Registry, as it was called initially, was federally funded in 1986, and in 1987 the first donor match was made.
-Today, the national registry is called the Be The Match Registry, operated by the National Marrow Donor Program/Be The Match, and includes a network of donor centers, transplant centers and other registries in 41 countries.
+Today, the national registry is called the Be The Match Registry, operated by the National Marrow Donor Program/Be The Match, and it includes a network of donor centers, transplant centers and other registries in 41 countries.
 It is the world’s largest and most diverse donor registry with more than 11 million potential marrow donors and 193,000 cord blood units.